bartonlp/site-class/docs/examples.md

 EOF;
 ```

 That is the simplest usage.
-You get a generic head and a genericfooter.
+You get a generic head and a generic footer.
 No database or other stuff.

 <hr>